gschwarzer/full-stack-coding-challenge/README.md

 # Backend Coding Challenge Instructions
-"Problem to solve: Given a URL identify whether a technology is present on this page or website.
+Problem to solve: Given a URL identify whether a technology is present on this page or website.
 You need to identify two technologies: Google Analytics and Dyn DNS.
 Here are their signatures:

 ```php
 $ga_signatures = array( '.google-analytics.com/ga.js', 'ga.async = true;' ); // HTML lookup